Call Button

 I’ve tried everything!
 What else can be done to help my Sinus Headache?

-Generally patients have tired over-the-counter painkillers, nasal steroid sprays, antihistamines, decongestant medications, sinuses with salt water, breathing in humidified air, flushing the nasal cavity and even surgery.
-Despite all your efforts you may still end up with continuous sinus headaches as you have not found the root cause of your symptoms.
+Generally patients have tried sinus infection headache treatment such as over-the-counter pain relievers, nasal steroid sprays, antihistamines, decongestant medications, flushing sinuses with salt water, breathing in humidified air, flushing the nasal cavity and even surgeries such as functional endoscopic sinus surgery (FESS).
+Despite all your efforts you may still end up with continuous sinus headaches (or medication overuse headaches) as you have not found the root cause of your symptoms.
 If this is the case, have you had your neck and brainstem assessed to investigate whether the cause of your symptoms are originating from the brainstem itself?

-At the Sydney Headache and Migraine Clinic, we compete a thorough examination of the upper cervical spine to determine the severity of your sensitised brainstem.
+At the Sydney Headache and Migraine Clinic, we complete a thorough examination of the upper cervical spine to determine the severity of your sensitised brainstem.

 If the brainstem is identified as the likely trigger of your sinus headaches, treatment can begin immediately.
 Once treatment commences we expect an improvement to rapidly occur in 90% of our patients with sinus headaches.
 We expect to observe this within the first 3 weeks of treatment consultations.